-- No objects should be placed over or near the airbag on the instrument panel, because any such objects could cause harm if the vehicle is in a collision severe enough to cause the airbag to inflate. - Do not put anything on or around the airbag covers or attempt to open them manually.
-You may damage the airbags and you could be injured because the airbags may no longer be functional.
-The protective covers for the airbag cushions are designed to open only when the airbags are inflating.

-- Do not drill, cut or tamper with the knee bolster in any way. - Do not mount any accessories to the knee bolster such as alarm lights, stereos, citizen band radios, etc.
+- No objects should be placed over or near the air bag on the instrument panel, because any such objects could cause harm if the vehicle is in a collision severe enough to cause the air bag to inflate. - Do not put anything on or around the air bag covers or attempt to open them manually.
+You may damage the air bags and you could be injured because the air bags may no longer be functional.
+The protective covers for the air bag cushions are designed to open only when the air bags are inflating. - Do not drill, cut or tamper with the knee bolster in any way. - Do not mount any accessories to the knee bolster such as alarm lights, stereos, citizen band radios, etc.

-Supplemental Seat-Mounted Side Airbags (SAB) - If Equipped
+Supplemental Seat-Mounted Side Air Bags (SAB)

-Supplemental Seat-Mounted Side Airbags provide enhanced protection to help protect an occupant during a side impact.
-The Supplemental Seat-Mounted Side Airbag is marked with an airbag label sewn into the outboard side of the front seats.
+Supplemental Seat-Mounted Side Air Bags may provide enhanced protection to help protect an occupant during a side impact.
+The Supplemental Seat-Mounted Side Air Bag is marked with an air bag label sewn into the outboard side of the front seats.

-Supplemental Seat-Mounted Side Airbag Label
+Supplemental Seat-Mounted Side Air Bag Label

-When the airbag deploys, it opens the seam between the front and side of the seat's trim cover.
-Each airbag deploys independently, that is a left side impact deploys the left airbag only and a right-side impact deploys only the right airbag.
+When the air bag deploys, it opens the seam between the front and side of the seat's trim cover.
+Each air bag deploys independently; a left side impact deploys the left air bag only and a right-side impact deploys the right air bag only.

-Supplemental Side Airbag Inflatable Curtain (SABIC) - If Equipped
+Supplemental Side Air Bag Inflatable Curtain (SABIC)

-SABIC airbags may offer side-impact and vehicle rollover protection to front and rear seat outboard occupants in 2 addition to that provided by the body structure.
-Each airbag features inflated chambers placed adjacent to the head of each outboard occupant that reduce the potential for side-impact head injuries.
+SABIC air bags may offer side-impact and vehicle rollover protection to front and rear seat outboard occupants in addition to that provided by the body structure.
+Each air bag features inflated chambers placed adjacent to the head of each outboard occupant that reduce the potential for side-impact head injuries.
 The curtains deploy downward, covering both windows on the impact side.

-- Should a vehicle rollover occur, the pretensioners and/or SABIC airbags on both sides of the vehicle may deploy. - Airbag covers may not be obvious in the interior trim; but they will open during airbag deployment.
+Should a vehicle rollover occur, the pretensioners and/or SAB and SABIC air bags on both sides of the vehicle may deploy.

+- Air Bag covers may not be obvious in the interior trim, but they will open during air bag deployment. - Being too close to the SAB and SABIC air bags during deployment could cause you to be severely injured or killed.

-The system includes side impact sensors adjacent to both front and rear seat occupants that are calibrated to deploy the SABIC airbags during impacts that require airbag occupant protection.
+The system includes side impact sensors that are calibrated to deploy the side air bags during impacts that require air bag occupant protection.

-- If your vehicle is equipped with left and right Supplemental Side Airbag Inflatable Curtain (SABIC), do not stack luggage or other cargo up high enough to block the location of the SABIC.
-The area where the side curtain airbag is located should remain free from any obstructions. - Do not use accessory seat covers or place objects between you and the side airbags; the performance could be adversely affected and/or objects could be pushed into you, causing serious injury.
+• If your vehicle is equipped with left and right Supplemental Side Air Bag Inflatable Curtain (SABIC), do not stack luggage or other cargo up high enough to block the location of the SABIC.
+The area where the SABIC is located should remain free from any obstructions.

+Do not use accessory seat covers or place objects between you and the side air bags; the performance could be adversely affected and/or objects could be pushed into you, causing serious injury.